yjp20/prism/docs/guides/02-request-validation.md

 ```

 This error shows effectively that the request is missing a required property `name` from the HTTP request body.

+Pairing a GET with a request body is another example of a `422` response you may receive.

 ## Server Validation